anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/proof/compliance.md

   2. for each created resource `r`:
     1. `r.commitment() is in createdResourceTagSet`
 3. delta of the unit is computed correctly
-4. the resource logics of created and consumed resources are satisfied
+4. the verifying keys used to verify the logic proofs are the same keys that the resources are associated with (`logicRef` component).
+Together with checking the logic proofs (separately) allows to ensure the logics associated with the resources are satisfied

 !!! note